GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

 This blueprint also demonstrates how to:

 * Set up a GitHub Action CI/CD pipeline to execute a CX-as-Code deployment
-* Install Archy in a GitHub Action virtual machine
 * Configure Terraform Cloud to manage the backing state for the CX-as-Code deployment along with the lock management for the Terraform deployment
 * Demonstrate how to invoke a CX-as-Code deployment within a CI/CD pipeline to deploy all the required Genesys Cloud objects
 * Demonstrate how to deploy a single Architect flow across multiple environments and leverage platform tests to determine whether a build gets deployed to production